 Ending Violence against Arab Women: Transnational Approaches across Four Cities

-GCI Faculty Scholar Nadine Naber continues work on her book, Ending Violence against Arab Women: Transnational Approaches across Four Cities.
+While a GCI Faculty Scholar, Nadine Naber worked on her book, Ending Violence against Arab Women: Transnational Approaches across Four Cities.
 Overall, her work illustrates that state violence (poverty and militarism) are themselves forms of gender violence and that state violence and individualized forms of violence magnify each other.
 The contributions based on her work are more urgent than ever before since gender violence is on the rise in the Arab region.
 Moreover, Arab women living in major U.S. cities such as Detroit and Chicago have virtually no resources for responding to the problem of gender violence.
 Dr. Naber’s contributions will assist those developing strategies for ending violence that are actually relevant to the complex realities of Arab women’s lives.